 Don’t Forget Headphones!

 Or to keep your phone full of music and podcasts that you enjoy.
 It is a great way to relieve some stress and boost your energy.
 If I had a longer transit commute, I would likely try to get some things done or read a book.
-However, because my bus ride is under 20 minutes, I prefer just sitting back and listening to something I enjoy.
+However, because my bus ride is under 20 minutes, I prefer to sit back and listen to something I enjoy.

 Know Your Options